Lamar Odom: Personal life

 Odom's recovery went well.
 On January 8, 2016, Odom's paternal aunt JaNean Mercer told Us Weekly that "the former NBA star is on the road to recovery after finally leaving the hospital earlier in the week."
 She said, "Lamar continues to make remarkable strides."
 In early 2016, Khloé Kardashian said, "I'm just there to support and care for him.
 But he is doing amazing."
 On May 26, 2016, Kardashian filed for divorce again, and their divorce was finalized in December 2016.
 In 2017, Odom spoke publicly about his health struggles, his cocaine addiction, and his recovery from that addiction.
 He called himself a "walking miracle" who had "cheated death", and acknowledged that his past drug use had made "the end of [his basketball] career come along a little faster".

 Odom has his own music and film production company, Rich Soil Entertainment.
 He appeared in a Taco Bell commercial with Charles Barkley during Super Bowl XLIV.
 Additionally, Odom made a cameo on the second season of the HBO television series Entourage.

 Odom is noted for his fondness for candy.
 Wrigley made a replica of the Larry O'Brien Championship Trophy out of candy in celebration of the Lakers' victory in the 2009 Finals, and Odom's name is featured on the base.

-In 2015, Odom was #1 on the Google Trends list for living people, which measures the highest spikes in search traffic over a sustained period compared to the previous year.

 In November 2019, Odom announced his engagement to Sabrina Parr, a health and lifestyle coach.
 On November 5, 2020, Parr confirmed that their engagement had been called off.

 In February 2022, Odom was a HouseGuest on the third season of Celebrity Big Brother.

 In 2023, Lamar Odom sold his company, Odom Senior Care to ZNest.com, a senior living platform.
 He subsequently became Chief Creative Officer at ZNest, where he leverages his personal experiences to help families navigate senior care options and improve access to quality housing for elders.

 On May 22, 2025, Odom—seeking to promote his own $ODOM memecoin—was one of 220 holders of President Trump's cryptocurrency memecoin who paid to attend a private dinner at Trump's Virginia golf club.

+On January 17, 2026, Odom was arrested in Las Vegas and booked on a DUI charge which also consisted of two traffic violations.
+As of January 20, 2026, he was no longer in custody.

 Boxing

 On June 11, 2021, Odom participated in an exhibition boxing match with singer/rapper Aaron Carter.
-He knocked Carter out in the second round.
-On October 2, 2021, Odom defeated Jennifer Lopez's ex-husband Ojani Noa in a celebrity boxing match.
+He defeated Carter by TKO in the second round.
+On October 2, 2021, Odom defeated actor Ojani Noa in a celebrity boxing match.